-Additional InformationThe Board believes that each of the Directors has the qualifications, experience, attributes and skillsAbout the DirectorsThe Board believes that each of the Directors has the qualifications, experience, attributes and skills("Director Attributes") appropriate to his service as a Director of the Fund in view of the Fund's business and structure.
+Additional Information About the DirectorsThe Board believes that each of the Directors has the qualifications, experience, attributes and skills ("Director Attributes") appropriate to his service as a Director of the Fund in view of the Fund's business and structure.
 In addition to a demonstrated record of business and/or professional accomplishment, each of the Directors has served on boards for organizations other than the Fund and has significant board experience.
 The Board annually conducts a "self-assessment" wherein the performance of the Board and the effectiveness of the Board's committee structure is reviewed.